 Environmental differences between countries have to be taken into account in managing globally.
-Gerhart and Fang (2005) mention that these include 'differences in the centrality of markets, institutions, regulation, collective bargaining and labour-force characteristics'.
-For example, in Western Europe, collective bargaining coverage is much higher than in countries like the United States, Canada and Japan.
-Works councils are mandated by law in Western European countries like Germany, but not in Japan or America.
+As described by Gerhart and Fang (2005), these include 'differences in the centrality of markets, institutions, regulations, collective bargaining and labour-force characteristics'.
+For example: in Western Europe, collective bargaining coverage is much higher than in countries like the United States, Canada and Japan.
+Works councils are mandated by law in Western European countries like Germany, but not in Japan or the United States.
 In China, Eastern Europe and Mexico, labour costs are significantly lower than in Western Europe, Japan and the United States.